Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 - Buddha's delight

 Now, all you need to do is use these tips the next time you go out to eat.
 The more you use them, the better you'll get at spotting healthy versus unhealthy options and it will feel more and more natural.
-The bottom line is it's possible to make good choices and have control over your food - even at fast food chains or starbucks.
+The bottom line is it's possible to make good choices and have control over your food - even at eat healthy at fast food chains or drink healthy at starbucks.

 Did I miss anything?
 What's your best tip for how to eat healthy at restaurants?
 Share in the comments below!